ReeceHarding/tb2/public/data/timeback-whitepaper.md

 # Segmentation by Achievement

 Segmenting the MAP data reveals stellar performance across different cohorts.
 This first one is by achievement.
-The average student learns at least 2x faster, the top 2/3rds blaze through at 2.6x faster, and the top 20%?
-They’re rocketing ahead at nearly 4x the speed.
+The average student learns at least 6x faster, the top 2/3rds blaze through at 7.8x faster, and the top 20%?
+They're rocketing ahead at nearly 12x the speed.

 **(Fig.5: Learning outcomes for top 20%, middle 2/3rd, and all students, respectively)**